Jokuyen/Happiness_Perspective/README.md

-About Me:
+NOTE TO ANYONE VISITING THIS SITE: I started this project on January 23, 2020.
+Therefore, this is still a work on progress.
+Thank you for coming by!

+Quick Background on my Android Development Journey:

-In late November of 2019, I started "Developing Android Apps with Kotlin"⁠ on Udacity; it's a 2-month-long course developed by Google itself.
-Fast forward 2 months later, I've had completed the course and published a personal project in the Google Play Store.
-My desire to work out my Android development muscles is still strong, so that brings us here!
+In late November of 2019, I started "Developing Android Apps with Kotlin"⁠ on Udacity; it's a two-month-long course developed by Google itself.
+Two appropriate months later, I had finished the course and have published a personal project (Recipe Searcher) in the Google Play Store.
+My desire to work out my Android development muscles is still strong, so that brings us to next project!

+Inspiration for this Project:

+I recently read "The Happiness Advantage: The Seven Principles That Fuel Success and Performance at Work" by Shawn Achor, a Harvard lecturer who studies the link between happiness and success.
+He states that it is happiness that leads to success, not vice versa.
+One of the book’s lessons is that our perspectives can be trained.

+The book provides an example of a Harvard study that paid 27 people to play Tetris for hours, three days in a row.
+The results?
+Participants said days after the study, their minds “literally couldn’t stop dreaming about shapes falling from the sky.”
+Others “couldn’t stop seeing these shapes everywhere, even in their waking hours.”
+This condition came to be known as the Tetris Effect by gamers.
+This study shows that the more people practice looking for patterns, the more it affects their way of viewing reality.
+As Shawn Achor puts it: “The Tetris Effect isn’t just about video games; it is a metaphor for the way our brains dictate the way we see the world around us.”

-There's this book called "The Happiness Advantage" by Shawn Achor; it states that happiness results in success, not vice versa.
-One lesson  I found interesting is that our perspectives can be trained.
-For example, hardcore Tetris players will begin to search for shapes in the real world after hours of playing.
-This could mean that people who tend to complain a lot are training their brains to look for the bad.
-An excellent example would be a software developer searching for bugs in a program, which could lead to looking for problems in the real world, like in relationships, friendships, everything.
-This means software developers are more prone to finding problems first instead of what's actually working.
-Therefore, I was inspiried to make this app in order to practice gratitude; the more you look for the good, the more positive the mind becomes.
+This could mean people who tend to complain are training their brains to overlook the positives for the negatives.
+An excellent real-life scenario would be a software developer searching for bugs in a program, which could lead to training their brain to look for problems in everything else, like in relationships, friendships, etc. Because of this book, I was inspired to make this app in order to practice gratitude more often.
+Because the more positive the mind becomes, the more good you’ll see in the world!

 Features:
 - Room (implements SQLite)